-Of course you think that you understand what makes your customers tick.
-You believe that you understand why they buy your product or service.
+Like any business owner, you think you understand what makes your customers tick.
+You believe you understand why they buy your product or service.

 But have you ever, personally, gone through the buying process that your customers go through?

-Depending on your business, there may be a number of external influences that are not directly under your control, that may have a fundamental effect on how your business value is perceived by your customers.
+Depending on your business, there may be a number of external influences that are not directly under your control.
+That may have a fundamental effect on how your business value is perceived by your customers.
 A series of hoops that your prospective customers have to jump through to get to your value offering.

 Have you ever actually bought your product?
 Have you ever bought the product of your competitor?